albburtsev/gruntfile-construct/README.md

 gruntfile-construct
 ===================

-Parser of gruntfiles, used for adding, deleting and updating grunt tasks
+Parser of gruntfiles, can be used for adding, deleting and updating grunt tasks

+# Usage